-BRIM3 (B-RAF Inhibitor in Melanoma phase 3) is a global, randomized, open-label, multicenter, advanced (phase III) study that compared 960mg of vemurafenib given orally twice daily with dacarbazine (standard of care) 1000 mg/m2 given IV on day 1, every 3 weeks in 675 patients with previously untreated BRAF V600E mutation-positive, unresectable (inoperable) or metastatic melanoma.
+BRIM3 (B-RAF Inhibitor in Melanoma phase 3) was a global, randomised, open-label, multicenter, advanced (phase III) study that compared 960 mg of vemurafenib given orally twice daily with dacarbazine (previous standard of care for advanced melanoma treatment) 1000 mg/m2 given IV on day 1, every 3 weeks in 675 patients with previously untreated BRAF V600E mutation-positive, unresectable (inoperable) or metastatic melanoma.
 Treatment continued until disease progression, unacceptable toxicity, and/or consent withdrawal.

 Key results are tabulated below:

 |Overall survival (OS)|

 |Number of Deaths||78 (23%)||121 (36%)|